What is A Mini-Excavator?

 These buckets are made for digging and loading in rock-filled areas or areas that make wear and tear easier.
 These buckets are made of quality high-strength steel.

 They are best suited to excavation sites with tough soil with shot rocks but they are not suitable for digging through solid rock.
-A mini-excavator heavy duty rock bucket costs around $2,000 – $6,000.
+A mini-excavator heavy-duty rock bucket costs around $2,000 – $6,000.

 Mulchers

-Sometimes called “Stump grinders” are commonly used in landscaping, land clearing and agriculture.
+Sometimes called “Stump grinders” are commonly used in landscaping, land clearing, and agriculture.

-A mini-excavator mulcher costs around $1,500 and $6,000 for smaller models while larger models costs around $9,000 to $20,000.
+A mini-excavator mulcher costs around $1,500 and $6,000 for smaller models while larger models cost around $9,000 to $20,000.

 Shears